Wingate

 Engineering ingenuity has led to advancements like AI-powered chatbots, surgery-performing robotics, and self-driving cars.
 It has also produced solutions that offload repetitive chip design, verification, and testing tasks, allowing engineers to focus on what they do best: innovate.

 We’re going to expand AI in all of the domains.
 There is a lot of work in manufacturing going from analog.
 The entire stack has to benefit from AI.
-In manufacturing, you can use the machines you already have and provide results that ate significantly better.
+In manufacturing, you can use the machines you already have and provide results that are significantly better.
 Each domain has different slices that need to be solved.
 You can slice and dice the AI and evolve as you move forward.

 Where do you see AI going forward in the semiconductor industry?